 NB You must only use that pupil data to update which class on Classlist pupils are in, and delete leavers.
 In addition, any personal data sent from the school to the PTA digitally must be transmitted using a secure, encrypted form of communication.
 Alternatively, your school could have a Staff Admin on Classlist to assist with approvals and move up pupils directly.
 Our lawyers Veale Wasbrough Vizards have approved these processes for GDPR.
 Please contact our Help Team if your school would like further clarification.

-Add and edit Years
+Add and Edit Years

 Creating a Leavers and Joiners Year